This is a free workshop residency during Hay Festival for 16-18-year-olds interested in creative writing and the

 Group Two: Thursday 30 May–Sunday 2 June

 A full programme of events and activities will be sent out to successful candidates after the application deadline in April.

 The project will give students the following opportunities:

 How to apply

 A panel of judges will review all applications and select 20 students on the creative potential of their written submissions and their teachers’ recommendations.
-Weighting will be given to Schools Challenge Cymru and LACE applicants.
-We will respond to your applications by the end of Wednesday 10 April with a full programme of events and activities to follow.
+Weighting will be given to vulnerable or disadvantaged groups, including (but not limited to) young people with additional learning needs, care experienced young people and those in receipt or previously entitled to free school meals.